saaddev02-hue/new/src/content/2020-07-15-successful-middle-east-field-trials.md

 featured: false
 ---

-# Successful Field Trials of Our Multiphase Meter in the Middle East

 **Verification of our technology in the field was the most important milestone** which was achieved in **summer 2020**.